Our Mission

 The Role of Classical Arts in Human Development

-Research shows that a classical arts education enhances memory, cognitive function, and academic performance.
-Music training has been linked to higher IQ and math skills, while visual arts and dance improve focus, fine motor coordination, and emotional well-being.
-Through disciplined arts study, students also build grit, resilience, and a lifelong love of learning.
+Classical arts training strengthens memory, cognition, and academic performance.
+Music correlates with higher IQ and math skills; visual arts and dance improve focus, fine-motor coordination, and emotional well-being.
+Through disciplined study, students build grit, resilience, and a lifelong love of learning.

-The Power of Chinese Immersion
+The Benefits of Learning Chinese

 Shaping Tomorrow’s Leaders